systemd/systemd/docs/CODING_STYLE.md

 - Please name structures in `PascalCase` (with exceptions, such as public API structs), variables and functions in `snake_case`.

-- Be exceptionally careful when formatting and parsing floating point numbers.
-Their syntax is locale dependent (i.e. `5.000` in en_US is generally understood as 5, while in de_DE as 5000.).

 - Avoid static variables, except for caches and very few other cases.
 Think about thread-safety!
 While most of our code is never used in threaded environments, at least the library code should make